goliatone/go-formgen/docs/GUIDE_STYLING.md

 ### Template Variables

-All templates receive a context with:
+The main `templates/form.tmpl` receives a context with:

 - `form` — The `FormModel` with fields, metadata, UI hints
 - `layout` — Grid columns, sections, unsectioned fields